cooper/ferret/doc/Constructor/Elements.md

 The base type for all assignable element types.

+### ScopeOwner

+The base type for any node which will create its own runtime scope.

 ### Instruction

 A special node type which wraps all elements outside of other statements.